douglasgreen/outlines/computing/computer_science/algorithms.md

 2. Radix Sort:

     -   Non-comparative sorting algorithm.
 It sorts data with integer keys by grouping keys by the individual digits which share the same significant position and value (using counting sort or bucket sort as a subroutine).
     -   Efficiency: Has a time complexity of O(nk) for n keys which have k digits.
-It\'s excellent for when k is small.
+It's excellent for when k is small.

 3. Shell Sort: